 My name is Laura Graffitti, Associate Director of MBA Programs, and I am part of the Student & Academic Affairs team at Cornell Tech.
 I oversee the operations of the JCT MBA program and serve as a primary point of contact for all MBA students.
 I work closely with colleagues at both Cornell Tech and the Johnson School in Ithaca.
 I’m thrilled to welcome you to campus this summer!
 Please review the email below to begin preparing for your program.

 The New Student Checklist provides a step-by-step guide to everything you need to complete before arriving in June.
 This checklist will be updated over the coming months with additional details and deadlines for each task.
 We recommend starting with the “First Things First” section to finalize your application and activate your NetID and Cornell email.
 Your Cornell NetID is a unique electronic identifier that, along with a password, grants secure access to non-public Cornell resources and information.
-Additional instructions for activating your NetID and Cornell email will be sent in March.
+All students will receive an email 24-36 hours after they have submitted their deposits with instructions on how to activate and access their NETID.
+View more information here under “Activate your NetID and Cornell Email.”

 Summer Term Attendance